GeoSensorWebLab/cdb-to-wcs/README.markdown

 Overviews will make the GeoTIFFs load faster in GeoServer WCS.

-### cdb-list
+### cdb-list-datasets

-    $ ruby -Ilib bin/cdb-list path/to/CDB
+    $ ruby -Ilib bin/cdb-list-datasets path/to/CDB

-List coverages in a CDB, grouped by geocells.
+List datasets in a CDB, grouped by geocells.
 Counts the GeoTIFFs and JP2s found.

 ### cdb-mosaic